 If you own an anxious dog, or one that is easily riled up, consider asking your vet for a pet-friendly sedative.
-In moderation, sedatives can help relax your dog, and likely help them sleep, as you embark on your move across town or across the country.
+In moderation, sedatives can help relax your dog, and likely help them sleep, as you embark on your move across town, across the nation or even to another country.

 Let Your Dog Out of the Car

 When preparing for your trip, take the time to map out your course of travel.
 Check your route for off-leash areas, dog-friendly parks, or even short hikes.
 When moving with a dog, actually let your dog move!
 This time away from the crate and the car will likely help put your dog more at ease.
 Besides, you probably need a break from traveling as well.

 Crate Train Your Dog